lucasb-eyer/dota2-demoinfo2-adv/README.markdown

 Output format
 =============
 Currently, each line of the file contains a json object.
-This object is either a listof strings, in which case the object is the `combatlog` string table, or it is a dict, in which case it is a game event.
+This object is always a dict which contains at least the key `demsontype`.
+This key determines the shape of the dict - it is its class if you like to think static typing.

 demsontype
 ----------